 For the last ten years the rate of adoption and development in 3D scanning technologies has led to a tremendous amount of change in today’s dental workflows.

-Smarter features, easier integration, new findings, and a worldwide understanding of 3D scanning is all leading to a better clinical outcome and an easier process for our patients and clinicians.
+Smarter features, easier integration, new findings, and a worldwide understanding of 3D scanning is all leading to a better clinical outcome and an easier process for patients and clinicians.

 3D Scanner Support

 First let’s define support.
-True support encompasses training, education, and help when you need it.
+True support encompasses training, education, and technical help when you need it.
 Support is ultimately taking responsibility to help the end user maximize total value from the product to reach the desired end results.

 These are all important questions to consider first.